ovh/docs/pages/cloud/ovhcloud-connect/occ-setup-diagnostics/guide.en-gb.md

 #### SFP Configuration

+Optical values **UP** but no Ethernet link (interface **DOWN**) are a symptom of a misconfigured SFP.

 The SFP to use on the client device on an OVHcloud Connect link depends on the link you ordered.
+You must use an SFP that conforms to the ordered bandwidth.

 If you have ordered a 1 Gbps link, the SFP will be: 1000Base-LX/LH.